Across cultures and centuries, the healer has symbolized the bridge between the seen and the unseen.

 Core Qualities of a True Healer

 Authentic healers tend to be highly intuitive.
-In a Jungian sense, they often have da ominant “intuitive function.”
+In a Jungian sense, they often have a dominant “intuitive function.”

 Generally, healers have high levels of intrapersonal intelligence.
 They are contemplative, introspective, and reflective.
 These qualities together provide them with superior self-awareness—an essential quality of the healing arts.

-In many cases, they are intimate with existential angst and the search for meaning.
-They likely experienced a “dark night of the soul” period and self-initiated their own spiritual awakening.
+They are likely intimate with existential angst and the search for meaning.
+Most likely, they have already initiated their own spiritual awakening.

 How Spiritual Healing Works (Eastern and Western Models)

-Numerous models exist in the Eastern traditions and Western alternative fields to explain how spiritual healing (or any nonphysical healing) works through psycho‑energetic models of integration.
+Numerous models exist in Eastern traditions and Western alternative fields that explain how spiritual healing (or any nonphysical healing) works through psycho‑energetic integration.

 The Yogic Model of Healing: The Five Kosha Layers of Being